 5. Don’t stress or obsess over your competition

 Researching your market and competitors is an integral part of business, especially if you want to remain competitive in the fast-changing industry.
-For instance, if your competition is using novel technology to streamline and optimize content delivery, marketing, customer service and security, it is essential to contemplate how you can replicate and better their results.
+For instance, if your competition is using novel technology to streamline and optimize content delivery, lead generation, customer service and security, it is essential to contemplate how you can replicate and better their results.
 However, it doesn’t help to stress or obsess over your competition.

 Instead, focus on building assets that you can control in your business.
 For example, assets such as having your own database of customer emails so you can send out newsletters to, will mean you won’t have you rely on external factors and you will have your own marketing channel that you control and your customers can’t affect you.